-Welcome to the Oberlin UU Fellowship, where I serve as half-time minister.
+Welcome to the Oberlin UU Fellowship, where I serve as minister half-time.

 I also minister with the North Olmsted UU Congregation (1/3 time).
 If you sign on to the Fellowship’s email list, you’ll see programs for both congregations (also open to the community).
-I serve as a spiritual director privately, lead meditation weekly at West Shore UU in Rocky River, and teach integral spirituality at Rivers Edge in Cleveland.
+I serve as a spiritual director privately.

 We all come to UU’ism with different stories.
 Some grew up without religion.
 Some were raised UU.
 Some come from interfaith families.
 Many of us came from other faith traditions.

 I grew up American Baptist in Philadelphia and left the church at 13.
 A folk singer since college, I threw myself into anti-war work as spiritual practice.
-I taught yoga.
-I’ve led meditation since 1980.
+I taught yoga and meditation since 1980.
 I’m a mystic, singer-songwriter, alto, the mother of two loving and creative men, the grandmother of 3 amazing boys.
 My partner and I live in Lakewood.

-I love serving as a catalyst for inner growth and living with authenticity.
-I would love to hear your story, needs, questions, and inspirations.
+I love serving OUUF as a catalyst for inner growth and living with authenticity.
+I would love to hear your story, needs, questions, yearnings and inspirations.

 Katie Cross, music director, holds degrees in piano performance from both Oberlin Conservatory and Ithaca College and devotes time to singing in professional choirs as well as a playing in a recorder ensemble and as one half of a professional trumpet/piano duo.
 In addition, she holds certificates in various early childhood music methods and in eurhythmics.